 For feedback to be trusted and meaningful, it needs to be genuine.
 Feedback building is intentional manipulation of feedback for yourself or someone else.
 It violates Upwork’s Terms of Service and can result in suspension of your account.

 For example, if you and a friend hire each other on Upwork just to give each other fake positive feedback, that would be feedback building.
 While you’re allowed to work with people you know, the job and the feedback must be real.
-You also can’t hire yourself as a freelancer from your own client account to give yourself positive feedback.
+Similarly, to prevent feedback building and other types of fraud, we don’t allow anyone to hire themselves as a freelancer from their own client account.

 Paying for good feedback or threatening negative action to get good feedback are also against Terms of Service and considered forms of bribery and extortion.
 You can’t offer to pay clients or give free work in exchange for positive feedback, and you can’t accept payment for feedback.
 You can’t threaten to give negative feedback or withhold work unless the other person gives positive feedback.
 You also don’t have to tolerate these behaviors from others.
 You can report their actions to Upwork, and we’ll follow up.

 While it’s a good idea to politely ask your clients for honest feedback, it’s not okay to pressure others or to ask them to be dishonest.
 Sometimes people may forget to leave feedback, but they may also choose not to leave any.
 Asking from a place of appreciation and respecting their choice is a better approach for building a good relationship.

 To learn more about best practices for approaching your client for feedback go here.